This post may contain affiliate links. Click here to read our Disclosure.

-When we visited Papua New Guinea last year, the kids had the opportunity to see very untouched islands.
-They saw the very basic conditions of the schools and they saw that the children didn’t have shoes or toys.
-The kids gave out some school supplies to the schools and children and I hope that those small acts will motivate them to give in the future.
-Miles didn’t even protest when I gave away his thongs to a little boy on the beach because at 6 he realized he had a whole closet of shoes at home and this boy had none.
+When we visited Papua New Guinea last year, the kids had the opportunity to see untouched islands.
+They saw the basic conditions of the schools, and they saw that the children didn’t have shoes or toys.
+The kids gave out some school supplies to the schools and children, and I hope that those small acts will motivate them to give in the future.
+Miles didn’t even protest when I gave away his thongs to a little boy on the beach.
+At 6 years old, he realized he had a whole closet of shoes at home, and this boy had none.

-When we stayed in a home stay in rural Nicaragua, the house and food was very simple.
-In the week we stayed there we were mostly given rice and beans, the staple diet of the region.
+When we stayed in a home-stay in rural Nicaragua, the house and food were very simple.
+We were mostly given rice and beans, the staple diet of the region.
 One night the kids were very excited to be given a piece of chicken with their dinner.
-Gavin at 6 gobbled his up and asked for more.
+Gavin, who was 6, gobbled his up and asked for more.
 I tried to shush him, but our host mom understood what he was asking for and took the chicken that she had set aside for her family to give to him.
-What he didn’t realize at the time (we did spent time talking about it afterwards) was that for the family to have meat was a luxury.
+What he didn’t realize at the time (we did spend time talking about it afterwards) was that for the family to have meat was a luxury.
 He was used to being able to fill his plate with meat at home, something he wouldn’t even think about it.
 But maybe this little incident opened his eyes to the abundances in his life, that not all enjoy throughout the world.

 But perhaps the biggest lesson for them is that often the people we encounter in developing countries are no less happy then those in developed countries.
 Yes, we have a lot of things in our home countries, but that does not necessarily equate to a better life.
 In fact, we often encounter stronger family connections and happier people when we travel in developing countries.

 Living overseas hasn’t always been easy for our kids.
-They have had to adapt to a new school, new terminology, new friends and new ways of doing things.
-In Australia those differences aren’t so drastic, but when we lived in Malaysia, they were much more so.
-While it can be hard for the kids to adapt, they do and they build their resilience.
+They have had to adapt to a new school, new terminology, new friends, and new ways of doing things.
+In Australia, those differences aren’t so drastic, but when we lived in Malaysia, they were.
+While it can be hard for the kids to adapt, they do, which builds their resilience.

-Travel also develops resilience as they learn to live without routines, eat different foods and try to navigate situations or a destination in a different language.
+Travel also develops resilience as they learn to live without routines, eat different foods, and to navigate situations or a destination in a different language.

 So next time someone raises their eyebrow at your next family adventure, you can feel smug that you are giving your kids so much more than just a vacation.
 If you are looking for ways to travel more with your kids, check out this post with some out-of-the-box ideas.
 To maximize your travel budget, check out our budget family travel tips.